App versioning

 Learn more about managing your app versions, supporting past versions, and our built-in versioning capabilities

-App versioning lets you safely add, change, or remove functionality in your app without disrupting existing users.
-Our versioning mechanism enables you to create new draft versions to make changes to the app.
+App versioning lets you safely add, change, test, or remove functionality in your app without disrupting existing users.
+You can manage app versions through the Developer Center, enabling seamless transitions between versions and ensuring stability for your users.

 Versioning capabilities